-The Lakehead Transportation Museum Society is excited about the upcoming summer.
+The Lakehead Transportation Museum Society (LTMS) is excited about the upcoming summer!

 Capt.
 Patrick R. M. Toomey

-THUNDER BAY WELCOMES a world adventurer who has plied every nautical quarter of the world’s oceans!
-As a retired ice pilot, ice navigation specialist, author and retired Coast Guard Canada officer, Captain Toomey is handing over-the-watch.
+THUNDER BAY WELCOMED a world adventurer who has plied every nautical quarter of the world’s oceans!
+As a retired ice pilot, ice navigation specialist, author and retired Coast Guard Canada officer, Captain Toomey has handed over-the-watch to the LTMS.

-A tour-guide for 22 years at the Marine Museum of the Great Lakes in Kingston, Toomey will share his Alexander Henry experiences, which at one time served as a former Canadian Coast Guard icebreaker, buoy tender, and lighthouse supply ship.
+A tour-guide for 22 years at the Marine Museum of the Great Lakes in Kingston, Toomey will share his Alexander Henry experiences, which at one time served as a former Canadian Coast Guard vessel on the Great Lakes.